What is duodenal atresia?

 Prenatally, providers may detect potential duodenal atresia using the following:

-- Fetal ultrasounds: These tests can examine your baby’s digestive tract.
+- Fetal ultrasounds: These tests can examine the fetal digestive tract.
 The presence of two “bubbles” representing the stomach and duodenum or just a large stomach bubble will raise concern for duodenal atresia or stenosis.
 The ultrasound may also show high levels of amniotic fluid (polyhydramnios).
-Typically, babies swallow and absorb some amniotic fluid in the womb.
-But a baby with duodenal atresia or stenosis may not swallow and absorb amniotic fluid in normal amounts.
-This can result in excess amniotic fluid around the baby.
+Typically, fetuses swallow and absorb some amniotic fluid in the uterus.
+But a fetus with duodenal atresia or stenosis may not swallow and absorb amniotic fluid in normal amounts.
+This can result in excess amniotic fluid around the fetus.

 - Fetal magnetic resonance imaging (MRI): This imaging test may show some similar findings to ultrasound, but it can be helpful in determining the level of the atresia if it is not clear on ultrasound.